cutright/DVH-Analytics-Bokeh/README.md

 * Adjust Connect_to_SQL() from SQL_Tools to read a config file for SQL server login information

+* Convert this to do list into a markdown task list

 # References
 Built on these Python libraries